influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/internals/security.md

 clients, including Telegraf agents, browsers, and custom applications.
 Requests using TLS 1.1 or earlier are rejected.

-By default, data at rest is encrypted using strong encrypted methods (AES-256) within AWS, GCP, and Microsoft Azure.
+By default, data at rest is encrypted using strong encryption methods (AES-256) within AWS, GCP, and Microsoft Azure.

 User managed encryption keys are not supported in InfluxDB Cloud at this time.